 Marketing your Property

 We will produce detailed particulars on your property, with high quality images to show it off at its best.
-These details, along with an Energy Performance Pack which we will arrange for you, will be uploaded onto our website and filtered out to several other property sites including Right Move, Zoopla and Prime Location.
+These details, along with an Energy Performance Pack which we will arrange for you, will be uploaded onto our website and filtered out to several other property sites including On The Market, Zoopla and Prime Location.
 We also hold a database of potential buyers who will receive an automatic notification that your property is now on the market, and alongside this, we will erect a For Sale board, produce displays in our office and arrange for advertising in local newspapers.
 Your property will have exposure using social media, via Facebook and Twitter.

 Prospective buyers will contact us to arrange an appointment to view your property.
 Providing it suits you, we are able to offer viewings 7 days a week.
 Following the viewing, we will contact the viewer for feedback and report back to you, this provides an opportunity to carry out any adjustments needed to the property to enhance its saleability.